Registration and data protection

 Does this Act apply to me?

-Yes: if you hold any personal information on guests or any other individuals (including employees, but not organisations) on a computer, any automated system or in a manual filing system (including index cards, files or visitors books, but not odd scraps of paper), even if it is just names and contact details, then the Act applies to you.
-For the purposes of the Act you are a 'data controller'.
+Yes: if you hold any personal information on guests or any other individuals (including employees, but not organisations) on a computer, any automated system or in a manual filing system (including index cards, files or visitors books, but not odd scraps of paper), even if it is just names and contact details, then the Acts apply to you as you are a 'data controller'.

-I think the Act applies to me.
+I think the Acts apply to me.
 What must I do?

 The three basic requirements are set out below.
 Please note that even if you are exempt from (a), you still need to comply with (b) and (c).